You can remove derogatory reports from your CRD Report. Call 212-509-6544 to discuss the process with a securities law attorney.

 Apparently, according to the press release that issued a week before the Notice, reflected apparent pressure from PIABA, which claims that too many courts are granting expungement orders.
 Readers must keep in mind that PIABA is a group of attorneys who represent customers in arbitrations against brokers.

 PIABA’s self interest in the issue is apparent, and unfortunately, it is PIABA attorneys who are often the attorneys who inappropriately name registered persons in arbitration claims.
 For example, in a case I recently handled where a Director of PIABA represented the customer, the attorney named everyone on Form BD as a respondent, including the Information Technology Officer.
 The head of computer operations!
-He was dismissed from the case by the arbitrators, but only at the conclusion of the hearing.
+He was dismissed from the case by the arbitrators, but only at the conclusion of the hearing, and the complaint was on his CRD Report the entire time.

-The NASD press release pointed out the PIABA bias, noting that the statistics presented by PIABA “do not accurately and completely characterize the expungement issue.”
-The NASD pointed out that “PIABAs report also does not adequately address the relevance of the number of times that arbitrators denied expungement requests by brokers who otherwise prevailed in the arbitration.”
+The press release issued at the time pointed out the PIABA bias, noting that the statistics presented by PIABA “do not accurately and completely characterize the expungement issue.”
+The NASD pointed out that “PIABA’s report also does not adequately address the relevance of the number of times that arbitrators denied expungement requests by brokers who otherwise prevailed in the arbitration.”
 The NASD concluded that “PIABAs report fails to acknowledge the diligence arbitrators exercise in granting expungement relief, as demonstrated by the number of instances in which they grant expungement for some brokers but not others in the same case.”

 Lastly, in recognizing the diligence of arbitrators, the NASD stated that expungement orders are granted in less than 1% of all cases decided in 2000.
 By my count, that means that expungement was ordered in less than 60 cases, of the 6,000 that were filed.